DanielaOdhis/DanielaOdhis/README.md

 <h1>Daniela Odhiambo💃</h1>

-- 🌱 I’m currently learning Python...
+- 🌱 I’m currently learning C#...
 - 🙃 Willling to collaborate on projects
 -  ✔ You can find me at <a href="mailto:daniela.odhiambo23@gmail.com">daniela.odhiambo23@gmail.com</a>